programmer90000/terminal-help/temp-file-for-question-to-ask-ai.md

 - Write a heading for each development phase or component
 - Under each heading, provide specific implementation instructions
 - First explain what the code does, then write the code and then explain how the code completes it's objective
+- After writing the code in section, write the complete version of each file
 - Explain how I can test the code for data leaks or any other potential problems caused by C programming

 ## Information